tyoung3/streamwork/README.md

 Why another FBP Golang framework?
 ---------------------------------

-	* Streamwork will eventually be able to interpret and run a program generated from a network definition text file.
+	* Streamwork is able to interpret and run a program generated from a network definition text file.
 	  No other project seems to do this, so far.

+	* Streamwork ensures clear component interfaces.

 	* Streamwork defines a standard component interface(currently subject to change), such that each